PekoniIMutteri/Strat/README.md

 should almost (if not) always win against someone who's not.

 Scope creep ?
 What's that ?
 Never heard of it.

+## Stuff

+Exams are coming up, so I shouldn't be working too much on it for now.
+If I do and you see it, please, tell me to stop.

+Also, I starting coding a game loop, a mini component system and all, until i remembered my goal isn't to make a game engine (or at least, not yet), but to do a game.
+So I'm starting with bevy, this time.

 ## Current tasks